tasbirr/MARGIN-SAS/README.md

 ## Using the datasets (submission layout)

-In the submission zip, the real datasets live in the sibling `Data/` folder at the top level:
+In the submission zip, the real datasets live in the Data.zip file at the top level:

-DataCodeLogbook/
-- MARGIN-SAS/
-- Data/

 From the `MARGIN-SAS/` folder, the dataset paths are:
 - ../Data/IoT data used